Robocup-simplus/simplus_vrep/README.md

 ### Game Manager Features
 The Game Manager has been developed to
-- control the game state such as Stop, Start
+- Control the game state such as Stop, Start
-- calculate the scores based on a fexible .
+- Calculate the scores based on the fexible defined by TC/OCs.

 ## System Requirements